 As a matter of course, the school works to implement ecologically efficient measures so that we gradually become 100% sustainable in our entire chain of productivity.

-- Use of ecological chemical products.
+- Use of ecological cleaning products.

 - Collection of fluorescent tubes for recycling.

 - Use of 100% recycled paper in school.

 - 32% of the electricity that the school uses comes from renewable sources: solar, wind etc.

 - 23% of the gas used in the school facilities comes from renewable sources: biomethane or syngas.

 - Use of Pentel Recycology board markers, made without xylene or toluene.

 - Our stationery suppliers (for labels, coloured paper, exercise books) have FSC certification.

 - We use printer toner cartridges made with recycled plastic and in recycled cardboard boxes.
 When they have been used up, they are returned for recycling.